partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Gramps: Mister, you were broken, and everyone was worried sick about you is why.

-Barley: *wan!*
+Barkley: *wan!*

 Gramps: Oh, well if you aren't a cute one.
 Momo, what's this little guy's name?

-Momo: This is Barley!
+Momo: This is Barkley!
 He's my new best friend!

-Barley: *wan wan!*
+Barkley: *wan wan!*

 Gramps: Ahh?
-So it's Barley?
+So it's Barkley?

 Gramps: Look, I've got some cheese, do you want it?

 Gramps: Haha!
 Is that good?
 Huh?
 One more?
 All right, all right.

 Momo: Grandpa?
-Everyone else can talk, how come Barley is the only one who can't talk?
+Everyone else can talk, how come Barkley is the only one who can't talk?

 Gramps: Momo, words aren't the only way to understand someone's feelings, you know.

 Gramps: Ohhh, really?
 I see.

-Gramps: So you love cheese, Barley.
+Gramps: So you love cheese, Barkley.

 Momo: Could it...
-Can you understand Barley's words, Grandpa?
+Can you understand Barkley's words, Grandpa?

 Gramps: Oh, I understand.
 But we aren't speaking with words, you know.

 Gramps: It's communication of the heart.
-Captain's words, and Barley's words, this old heart can hear alllll of them.
-Isn't that right, Barley?
+Captain's words, and Barkley's words, this old heart can hear alllll of them.
+Isn't that right, Barkley?

-Barley: *wan!*
+Barkley: *wan!*

 Gramps: "Cheese tastes good," he says, hoh!

 Momo: Why?
 Why?
-I want so badly to communicate with Barley, why can't I seem to understand?
+I want so badly to communicate with Barkley, why can't I seem to understand?

 Gramps: Momo, you mustn't rush it.

 Gramps: Try and listen closely to your heart.

-Gramps: If you truly want to understand Barley, your heart must be open.
+Gramps: If you truly want to understand Barkley, your heart must be open.

 Gramps: Sloooowly, take your time.

 Judy: Momo's grandpa!
 Listen, because of Dark Lord Cabbage, the World of Memories is in peril!

-Earb: That's right-mon.
+Muku: That's right-mon.
 Dark Lord Cabbage is erasing all the memories-mon!

 Gramps: Is that so?...
 Well, I'd like to help...
 It's terrible, but, I'm afraid I can't...